BeatrisIlieva/softuni-courseworks/ai-integrations/theory.md

 ### Streaming

 Reduces the time for waiting.
 The AI writes letter by letter.
 It does not wait for the entire response to arrive but write it letter by letter.

+## Vector Databases and Embeddings

+### Types of memory

+1. Short Term Memory

+Keeps knowledge about the current session (conversation).
+To maintain the short term memory we pass the question and the response with the `assistant` parameter in every next question.

+2. Long Term memory

+We need to functions -> one for saving the user info and one for reading it.

+3. Semantic Memory

+The model's built in memory.
+This memory is built during training.

+4. Working memory

+The bot splits the question into sub-problems (thinking).
+The it uses the solutions of the sub-problems to provide a solution.

+5. RAG

+Uses external databases to get information.
+It is a combination between a language model and vector search.

+- What is Embedding -> a way to represent words into list of numbers into a vector.
+Vector is a list with numbers.
+We give the AI a text.
+Then before the text enters into the AI neural network it is being converted into numbers.
+The AI does not understand words - it understands numbers.
+Embedding means to turn text into predefined exact count of numbers.
+The count of numbers depends on the model.
+Each num ber represents a coordinate in a single latent space.
+The more similar by meaning the words are the closer their coordinates.

+- An AI trained to convert the words into numbers creates the embedding

+- The search happens by the embedding (the coordinates).
+The returned result is the text on the row where similiarity by the vectors is found.